-34See https://bigdata.cgiar.org/srtm-90m-digital-elevation-database/ human capital since the vast majority of the individuals with a biography during that period are Keju degree holders (selected from civil examinations).
+For historical variables, we control for biography density, population density in 1880 and tax per capita in 1820.
+Biography density is the total number of biographies in each county from 1368 to 1949 normalized by the 1953 population.
+It is used to measure historical human capital since the vast majority of the individuals with a biography during that period are Keju degree holders (selected from civil examinations).
 Further, controlling for biography density could also address the concern that some genealogies are complied for the purpose of finding connections to renowned kin or ancestors.
-We obtain the number of biographies from 1368 to 1949 (the same period as our genealogy data) in each county from the China Biographical Database Project (CBDB).35 We normalize it using the 1953 population.
+We obtain the number of biographies from 1368 to 1949 (the same period as our genealogy data) in each county from the China Biographical Database Project (CBDB).
+We normalize it using the 1953 population.
 Additionally, we add population density in 1880 and tax per capita in 1820 to measure historical prosperity.
 The data is from Bai and Jia (2016).
 However, these two variables are at the prefecture level, and they do not cover the entire territory of China.
-Referring to Altonji and Pierret (2001), we code the missing values as zeros and add another dummy indicating missing values of these two variables 36 to avoid an unnecessary reduction in our sample size.
-37
+Referring to Altonji and Pierret (2001), we code the missing values as zeros and add another dummy indicating missing values of these two variables to avoid an unnecessary reduction in our sample size.